kodecocodes/i10t/user-notifications/user-notifications.markdown

 So far, the custom notification for cuddlePix isn't all that different from the default.
 However, a custom view does provide quite a lot of opportunity depending on your needs.
 For example, a ride sharing app could provide a map of your ride's location and a sports app could provide a full box score.

 Where extensions get a chance to shine in cuddlePix, however, is interactivity.
-While content extensions do not allow touch handling—the touches are not passed to the controller—they do provide interaction through custom action handlers.
+While Notification Content extensions do not allow touch handling—the touches are not passed to the controller—they do provide interaction through custom action handlers.

 Prior to iOS 10, custom actions were forwarded on to the application and handled in an application delegate method.
 This worked great for things like responding to a message where there wasn't a need to see the results of the action.

-Because content extensions can handle actions directly, that means the notification view can be updated with results.
+Because Notification Content extensions can handle actions directly, that means the notification view can be updated with results.
 For instance, when an invite is accepted, you could display an updated calendar view right there in the notification.

 The driver of this is the new **UNNotificationCategory**, which uniquely defines a notification type and references actions the type can act upon.
 The actions are defined with **UNNotificationAction** objects that in turn uniquely define actions.
 When configured and added to the UNUserNotificationCenter, these objects help direct actionable notifications to the right handlers in your app or extensions.